minihat/LoL-Match-Prediction/README.md

 [See the final report on this project here.](https://github.com/minihat/LoL-Match-Prediction/blob/master/FINAL%20REPORT.pdf)

+There have been a few requests for me to add better documentation, and help make it clear how to reproduce the results in my report.
+I am working on a script which produces all of the figures from the report; this should help answer everyone's questions.
+The primary problem is that the training and testing sets I used are quite massive.
+I'll try to add these to a google drive folder or something in the near future, or at the very least provide a script which can be used to pull comparable datasets from the riot API.
+My opinion is that research (even of the hobby variety) is mostly worthless unless it can be easily reproduced.
+So, stay tuned for better documentation and updates coming sometime this summer.
+Thanks,
+Ken

 # Overview
 League of Legends is a popular multiplayer online battle arena (MOBA) video game.
 Two teams of five players control characters called "champions" and compete to complete objectives.
 Teams begin the game on opposite corners of a sizeable map.
 To win the game, they must destroy a sequence of enemy turrets, invade the enemy base, and destroy the enemy nexus.